-Smart Choices Balance Climate Change, Renewables, and Energy Stability
+Smart Choices Balance Climate Change, Renewables, and Energy Reliability

-• California Energy Grid Is Hybrid Federal and State System.
+• Energy Grid Is Hybrid Federal and State System.
 All the electricity in the Western Interconnection is tied together and, by design, must operate at a constant frequency of 60 hertz (Hz).
-This complex series of interconnections is managed by a series of balancing authorities, the largest of which, the California Independent System Operator (CAISO), is located in California and encompasses part of California and Nevada.
+This complex series of interconnections is managed by a series of balancing authorities, the largest of which, the California Independent System Operator (CAISO) is located in California and encompasses part of California and Nevada.

-The legal authority to regulate the energy grid across the United States is split between the state and federal government.
+The legal authority to regulate the energy grid across the United States is split between the state and federal governments.
 The federal government, through the Federal Energy Regulatory Commission (FERC) governs transmission of energy, as molecules of energy do not respect state boundaries and travel in interstate commerce, which the U.S. Constitution deems a federal issue.
 The states control decisions such as power plant siting, procurement, and in-state retail sales—the end use to homes and businesses.
 FERC retains governance over the CAISO and balancing authorities to the extent they transmit energy across power lines.

 • Renewable Portfolio Standards and Integrated Resource Planning.
 While FERC governs transmission of energy, California retains jurisdiction to make decisions regarding wholly in-state production and retail sales of energy.
 California’s energy portfolio uses a mix of energy sources that allows use of California’s abundant natural resources when the wind is blowing and the sun is shining, but still allows for sufficient power to ensure that you can turn on your lights at night or charge your electric car when these natural resources are scarce.